sparksistaken/Sandpile-Bootstrapper-Arch/README.md

 3. ./sandpileisntall.sh (run the installation file)

-These 3 easy steps will get sanpile on archlinux now you can call the args in the termianl with the player.exe and token provided to launch player and play games
+These 3 easy steps will get sanpile on archlinux

+NOTE: If you are using a browser and it didint automatically create the sandpile:legacy// launcher for ur browser you can call the args in the termianl with the player.exe and token provided to launch player and play games

-Easy gui boot for games may or may not come soon
+Example:
+cd (dir of sandpile player.exe) wine player.exe "temporary token"